joudisinjab/mini-projects/Electronics Database Analysis/README.md

 ---
 ### Files
-- electronicsdb.sql: The database used for analysis
+- `electronicsdb.sql`: The database used for analysis
-- electronicsdb-queries.sql: SQL file containing the queries used to solve the tasks.
+- `electronicsdb-queries.sql`: SQL file containing the queries used to solve the tasks.

 ---
 ### Tools Used
+- SQL
 - MySQL Workbench
-- MySQL Database
-- SQL